LimuleGit/Rank-Ladder/README.md

 ### Steps

 1. **Download the Plugin**
-   - Go to the [Releases](https://github.com/YourUsername/RocketLeagueRankViewer/releases) page
+   - Go in the repository
    - Download the latest `LadderRank.dll`

 2. **Install the Plugin**